A Better Way

 Joty Sikand, President

 Jewish Family & Community Services - East Bay offers mental health and social services for children and adults, including specialized services for children 0-5, older adults, Holocaust survivors, and refugees.

-Robin Mencher, Executive Director
+Robin Mencher, Chief Executive Officer

 La Clinica offers comprehensive medical services to multilingual, multicultural populations.
 Services include pediatrics, adolescent medicine, family medicine, women’s health care (OB/GYN), school based health centers, mental health services, dental and vision care, and health education.
 The Mental Health department, Casa del Sol, provides specialty linguistic and cultural services to Alameda County’s Latino population.